-On September 30, 2009, the Company entered into a license and collaboration agreement with Sanofi for the development and commercialization of a drug candidate being developed by the Company under the name MM-121.
-The agreement became effective on November 10, 2009 and Sanofi paid the Company a nonrefundable, noncreditable upfront license fee of \$60.0 million.
-From the effective date of the agreement through March 31, 2014, the Company has received total milestone payments of \$25.0 million pursuant to the agreement.
-The Company is eligible to receive additional future development, regulatory and sales milestone payments as well as future royalty payments depending on the success of MM-121.
+On September 30, 2009, the Company and Sanofi entered into a license and collaboration agreement (the "Sanofi Agreement") for the development and commercialization of MM-121.
+The Sanofi Agreement became effective on November 10, 2009, and Sanofi paid the Company a nonrefundable, noncreditable upfront license fee of \$60.0 million.
+On June 17, 2014, the Company and Sanofi agreed to terminate the Sanofi Agreement effective December 17, 2014.
+In connection with the agreement to terminate the Sanofi Agreement, among other things, Sanofi transferred ownership of the investigational new drug application for MM-121 back to the Company in July 2014, and the Company waived Sanofi's obligation to reimburse the Company for MM-121 development costs incurred after the effective termination date.
+Effective upon the termination of the Sanofi Agreement, the Company will not be entitled to receive any additional fees, milestone payments or reimbursements from the collaboration.

-Under the agreement, Sanofi is responsible for all MM-121 development and manufacturing costs.
-The Company has the right, but not the obligation, to co-promote MM-121 in the United States and to participate in the development of MM-121 through Phase 2 proof of concept trials.
-Also as part of the agreement, the Company was required to manufacture certain quantities of MM-121 and, at Sanofi's and the Company's option, may continue to manufacture additional quantities of MM-121 in the future.
-The Company satisfied its manufacturing obligations under the agreement as of December 31, 2013.
-Sanofi reimburses the Company for direct costs incurred in both development and manufacturing and compensates the Company for its internal development efforts based on a full time equivalent ("FTE") rate.
+The Company received total milestone payments of \$25.0 million pursuant to the Sanofi Agreement.
+Under the Sanofi Agreement, Sanofi was responsible for all MM-121 development and manufacturing costs.
+Sanofi reimbursed the Company for direct costs incurred in both development and manufacturing and compensated the Company for its internal development efforts based on a full time equivalent rate.

-The Company applied revenue recognition guidance to determine whether the performance obligations under this collaboration, including the license, the right to future technology, back-up compounds, participation on steering committees, development services and manufacturing services, could be accounted for separately or as a single unit of accounting.
-The Company determined that its development services performance obligation is considered a separate unit of accounting, as it is set at the Company's option, has stand-alone value and the FTE rate and other expense reimbursement rates are at fair value.
-Therefore, the Company recognizes cost reimbursements for MM-121 development services within the period they are incurred and billable.
-Billable expenses are defined during each specified budget period.
-For the three months ended March 31, 2014, this specified budget period is the 12-month annual period ended December 31, 2014.
-In the event that total development services expense incurred and expected to be incurred during any particular budget period exceed the total contractually allowed billable amount for development services during the same period, the Company recognizes only a percentage of the development services incurred as revenue during that period.
-This percentage is calculated as total development services expense incurred during the specified budget period divided by the sum of total development services expense incurred plus estimated development services expense to be incurred during the specified period, multiplied by the total contractually allowed billable amount for development services during the specified period, less development services revenue previously recognized within the specified period.
-The Company determined that the license, the right to future technology, back-up compounds, participation on steering committees and manufacturing services performance obligations represented a single unit of accounting.
-As the Company cannot reasonably estimate its level of effort over the collaboration, the Company recognizes revenue from the upfront payment, milestone payment and manufacturing services payments using the contingency-adjusted performance model over the expected development period, which is currently estimated to be 12 years from the effective date of the agreement.
-Under this model, when a milestone is earned or manufacturing services are rendered and product is delivered, revenue is immediately recognized on a pro-rata basis in the period the milestone was achieved or product was delivered based on the time elapsed from the effective date of the agreement.
-Thereafter, the remaining portion is recognized on a straight-line basis over the remaining development period.
+The Company recognized cost reimbursements for MM-121 development services within the period they were incurred and billable.
+Billable expenses were identified during each specified budget period.
+In the event that total development services expense incurred and expected to be incurred during the same period exceeded the total contractually allowed billable amount for development services during that period, the Company recognized only a percentage of the development services incurred as revenue during that period.

-During the three months ended March 31, 2014 and 2013, the Company recognized revenue based on the following components of the Sanofi agreement:
+At the inception of the collaboration, the Company determined that the license, the right to future technology, back-up compounds, participation on steering committees and manufacturing services performance obligations comprising the Sanofi Agreement represented a single unit of accounting.
+As the Company could not reasonably estimate its level of effort over the collaboration, the Company recognized revenue from the upfront payment, milestone payment and manufacturing services payments using the contingency-adjusted performance model over the expected development period, which was initially estimated to be 12 years from the effective date of the Sanofi Agreement.

-nths ended
+As a result of the Company and Sanofi agreeing to terminate the Sanofi Agreement, the development period was revised to end as of December 17, 2014.
+Accordingly, the balance of the deferred revenue remaining on April 1, 2014 was recognized prospectively on a straight-line basis over the remaining development period, ending on December 17, 2014, in accordance with current generally accepted principles on revenue recognition.

-ch 31,
+During the three months ended March 31, 2015, the Company recognized no revenue under the Sanofi Agreement.
+During the three months ended March 31, 2014, the Company recognized revenue based on the following components of the Sanofi Agreement:

-(in thousands) 2014 2013
+(in thousands) Three months ended March 31, 2014

-Upfront payment \$ 1,250 \$ 1,250
+Upfront payment \$ 1,250

-Milestone payment 521 521
+Milestone payments 521

-Development services 10,700 11,590
+Development services 10,700

-Manufacturing services and other 563 741
+Manufacturing services and other 563

-Total \$13,034 \$14,102
+Total 13,034

-The Company performs development services for which revenue is recognized under the Sanofi agreement in accordance with the specified budget period.
-Additionally, for the period ended March 31, 2014, there is approximately \$5.8 million of increased revenue related to the Company receiving budget approval for expenses incurred during the year ended December 31, 2013.
+The Company performed development services for which revenue was recognized under the Sanofi Agreement in accordance with the specified budget period.
+Additionally, for the three months ended March 31, 2014, there was approximately \$5.8 million of increased revenue related to the Company receiving budget approval for expenses incurred prior to December 31, 2013.

-As of March 31, 2014 and December 31, 2013, the Company maintained the following assets and liabilities related to the Sanofi agreement:
+As of March 31, 2015, the Company maintained no assets or liabilities related to the Sanofi Agreement.
+As of December 31, 2014, the Company maintained the following assets and liabilities related to the Sanofi Agreement: